Octostarco/rke2-installer/README.md

 ### 1. Add SSH Private Key

-1. Have your SSH private key stored in `/path/to/key` and make sure it is readable only by the current user.
+1. Have your SSH private key stored in `/path/to/key` and make sure it is readable only by the current user:

     ```
     chmod 600 /path/to/key